Health Effects of Black Mold (Stachybotrys Chartarum)

 Why Is Black Mold Dangerous?

 When people refer to black mold or toxic black mold, they’re generally talking about Stachybotrys chartarum — a specific variety of microfungus.
-Not all black-colored mold is black mold; there are many types of nontoxic molds that are black in color.
+Not all black-colored mold is black mold and not all harmful mold is black; the color of toxic and non-toxic molds vary, so professional advisement is recommended.
 What makes black mold (or any toxic mold) dangerous is its byproducts.

 Black Mold Spores

 All molds spread through tiny reproductive cells called spores.
 Airborne spores float until they land on a surface; if the environment is moist and cellulose rich, they grow.
-Mold spores, including black mold spores, are a common allergen.
-When inhaled by someone with a mold allergy, black mold spores can cause symptoms similar to hay fever.
+Mold spores have fragments that break off from the main structure which can also cause harm.
+When inhaled by someone with a mold allergy, black mold spores or fragments like beta-glucans can cause physical symptoms.
 However, spores aren’t what makes black mold dangerous, but rather the mycotoxins they may carry.

 Black Mold Mycotoxins

-Certain types of molds produce mycotoxins, secondary metabolites that can harm human and animal health.
+Mold also produces mycotoxins, secondary metabolites that can cause an immune response on some people genetically predisposed to react to certain biotoxins.
 Black mold can produce two types of trichothecene mycotoxins, but only one of them is toxic.
 Researchers estimate that only about one-third of black mold is able to produce toxic trichothecenes.
-As a result, some Stachybotrys chartarum colonies are much more dangerous than others, and mold testing offers little insight as individuals can have drastically different reactions to the same strain.
+As a result, some Stachybotrys chartarum colonies can be more troublesome than others, and mold testing offers limited insight as individuals can have drastically different reactions to the same strain.

 Black Mold Exposure